Niyama

-The Niyamas (नियम) are positive duties or observances.
-In Indian traditions, particularly Yoga, niyamas and their complement, Yamas, are recommended activities and habits for healthy living, spiritual enlightenment, and a liberated state of existence.
+Niyamas (नियम) are positive duties or observances.
+In Dharma, particularly Yoga, niyamas and their complement, yamas, are recommended activities and habits for healthy living, spiritual enlightenment, and a liberated state of existence.
 It has multiple meanings depending on context in Hinduism.
 In Buddhism, the term extends to the determinations of nature, as in the Buddhist niyama dhammas.

+Etymology

+Niyama (नियम) is derived from the Sanskrit root niyam (नियम्) which means "to hold".
+Thus, niyama translates to "rule", "observances", or "practices of self-restraint".

 Hinduism

-Virtues are extensively discussed in various ancient and medieval era texts of Hinduism.
-In its Yoga school, they are described in first two of eight limbs (steps, branches, components).
-The first limb is called yamas, which include virtuous self-restraints (the "don'ts").
-The second limb is called niyamas which include virtuous habits, behaviors and observances (the "dos").
-These virtues and ethical premises are considered in Hinduism as necessary for an individual to achieve a self-realized, enlightened, liberated state of existence (moksha).
+Within the Yoga school of Hindu philosophy, niyamas are described in the eight limbs (steps; ashtanga yoga) of yoga.
+Niyama is the second limb which includes virtuous habits, behaviors, and observances (the "dos").
+These virtues and ethical premises are considered in Hinduism as necessary for an individual to achieve a liberation or moksha.

-Five Niyamas
+Five niyamas

-In Patanjali's Yoga Sutras, the Niyamas are the second limb of the eight limbs of Yoga.
-Sadhana Pada Verse 32 lists the niyamas as:
+In Patanjali's Yoga Sutras, the five niyamas are listed as: